Divers find 5 bodies during search of superyacht wreckage after it sank off Sicily, 1 still missing

 “So for the vessel to sink, especially this fast, you are really looking at taking water on board very quickly, but also in a number of locations along the length of the vessel, which again indicates that it might have been rolled over on its side,” Souppez said.

 Italian coast guard and fire rescue divers continued the underwater search in dangerous and time-consuming conditions.
-Because of the wreck’s depth, which requires special precautions, divers working in tag teams could only spend about 12 minutes at a time searching.
+Because of the wreck’s depth, which requires special precautions, divers working in tag teams could only spend about 12 minutes at a time searching, though reinforcements outfitted with special equipment to enable longer dives were also on the wreck Wednesday.

+In all, some 27 divers were taking rotations, including four who helped with the recovery of the 2012 Costa Concordia disaster off Tuscany.
+They called the Porticello wreck a “little Concordia,” fire crews said in a statement, which for the first time Wednesday referred to the operation as a “recovery.”

 “The longer you stay, the slower your ascent has to be,” said Simon Rogerson, the editor of SCUBA magazine.
-He said the tight turnaround time suggests the operation's managers are trying to limit the risks and recovery time after each dive.
+He said the tight turnaround time suggested the operation's managers were trying to limit the risks and recovery time after each dive.

 “It sounds like they’re operating essentially on no decompression or very tight decompression, or they’re being extremely conservative,” he said.

-Additionally, the divers were working in extremely tight spaces, with debris floating around them, limited visibility and oxygen tanks on their backs.
+Additionally, the divers were working in extremely tight spaces, with debris floating around them, limited visibility and air tanks on their backs.

 “We are trying to advance in tight spaces, but any single thing slows us down,” said Luca Cari, spokesman for the fire rescue service.
 “An electric panel could set us back for five hours.
 These aren’t normal conditions.
 We’re at the limit of possibility.”

 “It’s not a question of entering the cabin to inspect it,” he added.
-“They’ve arrived at the level of the cabins, but it’s not like you can open the door,” he said.
+“They’ve arrived at the level of the cabins, but it’s not like you can open the door.”

-The Italian coast guard said they had reinforced their dive teams and were using underwater remote-controlled robots, which can stay out for six or seven hours at a time and record the surroundings.

-The lack of any signs of life and the recovery of bodies led outside experts to conclude that the search was now a recovery effort and investigation to determine how the tragedy had unfolded.

-“I think the fact that there’s been quite a lot of diving presence around the vessel and that they haven’t been able to pick up any signs of life inside the vessel, is, is unfortunately, not a particularly good sign,” said Souppez.

 Winfield reported from Rome and Kirka from London.
-Associated Press visual journalists Trisha Thomas in Rome and Silvia Stellacci in Porticello and reporter Anika Kentish in St. John’s, Antigua contributed.
+Associated Press visual journalists Trisha Thomas in Rome and Andrea Rosa in Porticello and reporter Anika Kentish in St. John’s, Antigua contributed.

 This story has been corrected to reflect that Thomas was born in Canada, not Antigua.